ncoa/hapid_api_documentation/README.md

 Three-legged OAuth provides a secure and user-friendly way for your application to access a user's data on HAPI-D. By following the process outlined in this document, your application can get the necessary permissions to access and manipulate a user's HAPI-D data without ever needing to handle their HAPI-D credentials.

-## Preliminary steps to determine the User's Account and User's Account Type
+## Preliminary Steps to Determine the User's Account and User's Account Type

 It is important for your application to understand the Account that the user is associated with in HAPID, especially if your application will be handling an integration for multiple grantees and host organizations.
 To achieve this, you will need to use the userinfo endpoint to obtain the user's `user_id` and then query the User object to determine the user's Account and the role of the user's Account.